 Meet our School Council

-At the beginning of every school year all classes from Year 2 and above have a class vote to nominate two representatives from each class.
+At the beginning of every school year all year groups from Year 1 to Year 6 have a class vote to nominate two representatives from each year group.

-Alongside spending our award money to improve our yards the school council has been asked to think of other ways in which we could further develop our outside areas.
+The school council has been asked to think of other ways in which we could further develop our outside areas.
 So off out onto the yard our council members went with their note books to collect the children’s voice and find out what the children in our school would like on our yards.
-The school council were overwhelmed with the amount of responses we received and we are now in the planning process to plan our new layout for our yards.
-So keep an eye out for upcoming changes.
+The school council were overwhelmed with the amount of responses we received.
+After looking at all of the pupil responses, we have designed and implemented a brand new ‘Nature Area’ in our school yard!
+We thought about the different types of equipment our children would like to use and then came up with a budget plan to buy what we would need.
+We then designed and created our area.
+Each of the school council members take turns monitoring the area by playing with children and then making sure all of the equipment is put away tidy and safely.
+Keep an eye out for any new areas or upcoming changes!